 Early Move-In Programs

-We can't wait for you to join our Drexel community as a new Dragon for Welcome Week this September!
-Kicking off Welcome Week is Move-In Weekend on Saturday, September 12; Sunday, September 13; and Monday, September 14 but we also make accommodations for students to move into their residence halls even earlier, with our early move-in programs.
+We can't wait for you to join our Drexel community as a New Dragon for Welcome Week this September!
+Kicking off Welcome Week is Move-In Weekend on Friday, September 9; Saturday, September 10; and Sunday, September 11; however we also make accommodations for students to move into their residence halls even earlier, with our early move-in programs.

 The following programs have been developed for